maheshj01/navbar_router/README.md

  <a href="https://pub.dev/packages/navbar_router"><img src="https://img.shields.io/pub/v/navbar_router.svg" alt="Pub"></a>

-This is a BottomNavigionBar created by considering the advanced use cases in real world applications.
+This is a NavigationBar widget created by considering the advanced use cases in real world applications.
 This widget handles the boilerplate code required to handle some of the most common features (specified below) with minimal code and hassle.
 All you need to do is specify the navbar menu items, routes and destinations and the rest will be taken care by the navbar_router.

 ## **Features**